jadijadi/lpic1book/1025_use_rpm_and_yum_package_management.md

 missing     /etc/bash_completion.d/bzr
 ````

-if anything goes wrong, we can allways reinstall a package:
+if anything goes wrong, we can always reinstall a package:

 ````
 yum reinstall bzr